GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/viscoplasticity/ModifiedCamClay/Example.rst

 .. math::
    \Delta \varepsilon_V = \Delta p \frac{3}{2h}\frac{\partial F}{\partial p}\frac{\partial G}{\partial q} + \Delta q(\frac{1}{2\mu} + \frac{1}{h}\frac{\partial F}{\partial q}\frac{\partial G}{\partial q})

-where :math:`K` and :math:`\mu` are elastic bulk and shear moduli, :math:`F` and :math:`G` the plastic yield surface and the plastic potential and :math:`h` the hardening rate that is defined by:
+where :math:`K` and :math:`\mu` are elastic bulk and shear moduli, :math:`F` and :math:`G` are the plastic yield surface and the plastic potential, and :math:`h` the is hardening rate defined by:

 .. math::
    h = -\frac{\partial F}{\partial \varepsilon^{vp}_{vol}}\frac{\partial G}{\partial p}

 in which :math:`\varepsilon^{vp}_{vol}` is the volumetric visco-plastic strain.
-These solutions are implemented in a Python script associated to this DOC for verifying GEOSX results.
+These solutions are implemented in a Python script associated to this example for verifying GEOS results.

 **Input files**

-This validation example uses two GEOSX xml files that are located at:
+This validation example uses two GEOS xml files that are located at:

 .. code-block:: console